 Sciatica diagnosis and treatment

-When you come to Goshen Physicians Orthopedics & Sports Medicine for sciatica treatment, we will consider your symptoms, medical history and physical exam results before we suggest a treatment plan.
+When you come to Goshen Orthopedics for sciatica treatment, we will consider your symptoms, medical history and physical exam results before we suggest a treatment plan.
 We’ll also ask you to do certain movements to see what triggers your sciatic nerve pain.
 If you need an imaging test to confirm your diagnosis, our X-ray and MRI capabilities are on location and can be ordered during your appointment.

 Your treatment plan may include medication, steroid injections, physical therapy or surgery, depending on your unique needs.
 Our compassionate providers take into consideration your entire well-being when suggesting a treatment option.
 Physical therapy is provided at Goshen Rehabilitation, which is conveniently located in the same building.
 We coordinate your appointments to reduce your travel time.